AbhinavA10/ML-courses/ML-with-Python/README.md

 - e.g. determining if bank customer will default on loan or not (binary classification)
 - e.g. Determining appropriate medication for patient with a similar illness (multi-class classification)

-## Classification Algorithims:
+## Classification Algorithms:
 - Decision Trees
 - Naive Bayes
 - Linear Discriminant Analysis
-- KNN (K-nearest neighbour)
+- KNN (K-nearest neighbor)
-- Logisitic Regression
+- Logistic Regression
 - SVM (Support vector machines)
 - Neural networks

-## K-Nearest Neighbours
+## K-Nearest Neighbors
-We choose a class as a predicition by looking at the `K` nearest neighbors
+We choose a class as a prediction by looking at the `K` nearest neighbors

 - method for classifying cases based on their similarity to other cases
 - KNN approach is based on the fact that similar cases with same class labels are near each other
-- cases that are "near" to each other are said to be `neighbours`
+- cases that are "near" to each other are said to be `Neighbors`
 - distance between two cases (e.g. Euclidean distance) is a measure of their similarity.

-Algorithim:
+Algorithm:
 1. Pick a value of `K`
 2. Calculate the distance of unknown case from all (labelled/known) cases
 3. Get the `K`-observations in the training data that are "nearest" to the unknown data point.
-4. Predict the class of the unknown data point using the most popular class from the `K`-nearest neighbours
+4. Predict the class of the unknown data point using the most popular class from the `K`-nearest Neighbors

 Note: out-of-sample data can't be trusted to be used for prediction of unknown samples